 A benign breast condition is one that is not cancer.
 These problems often go away on their own or are easily treated.
 Because a few benign breast conditions can increase your risk of getting cancer in the future, you may Need to have follow-up tests or exams with your Breast Surgeon or other healthcare professional.

 Benign breast problems include pain, lumps or masses, infections, nipple discharge, and skin changes.

+There are two types of breast pain: 1) cyclic and 2) noncyclic.
+Cyclic breast pain occurs in response to changes in hormone levels.
+Your breasts may feel swollen, more sensitive, or painful before your menstrual period.
+You may have similar symptoms if you use combined hormonal contraception such as birth control pills or hormone therapy for menopause.
 Noncyclic breast pain is not related to the menstrual cycle.
 It usually occurs in one breast in one specific area.
 Many things can cause this type of pain, including injury, infection, medications, and large breast size.
 In rare cases, noncyclic breast pain can be caused by breast cancer

+How is benign breast pain treated?
 For cyclic pain, wearing a well-fitted bra and taking pain-relieving medications can help.
 If you are on combined hormonal birth control, using your method continuously may improve symptoms.
 If you have noncyclic breast pain, see your ob-gyn or other healthcare professional.

 There are different types of benign breast lumps.
 In general, benign breast masses are divided into three types: